 - Can occur with Behçet's disease, seronegative arthritis and spondyloarthropathy.

 - Liver disease - chronic active hepatitis, hepatitis C and primary biliary cirrhosis.

 - Myeloproliferative disorders - eg, leukaemia, myeloma, lymphoma, monoclonal gammopathies.

 - Pyogenic sterile arthritis, pyoderma gangrenosum and acne syndrome (PAPA syndrome).

-- Other conditions - also reported with paroxysmal nocturnal haemoglobinuria, systemic lupus erythematosus, antiphospholipid syndrome, vasculitis and Wegener's granulomatosis.
+- Other conditions - also reported with paroxysmal nocturnal haemoglobinuria, systemic lupus erythematosus, antiphospholipid syndrome, vasculitis and Granulomatosis with polyangiitis (GPA).